 What you decide to eat not only revs up your energy levels, but may also rev up your bowels.
-Lazy or sluggish bowels occur when the muscles in your colon slow down, resulting in constipation.
+Sluggish or lazy bowels occur when the muscles in your colon slow down, resulting in constipation.
 The National Institutes of Health defines constipation as having fewer than three bowel movements per week or painful bowel movements that are difficult to pass.